dmmjr/best-buy-stock-scanner/README.md

-A script to scan specific product pages and notify you when they come back in stock.
+A script to scan specific product pages at Bestbuy.com, and notify you when they come back in stock.

 # Create and activate virtual environment
 ```